-We are offering 11,000,000 shares of our class B common stock.
+We are offering 12,500,000 shares of our class B common stock.

 - .
-A reclassification of our classes of class A and class B common stock into one new class of common stock has been approved by our board of directors and proposed to our stockholders.
-If the recapitalization is approved by our stockholders at our Annual Meeting on April 25, 2001, your shares of class B common stock will be converted into the new series of common stock. - .
-In addition, the board of directors approved and proposed to the stockholders a reverse/forward stock split which would have the effect of cashing out all holders of less than 20 shares of our class A or class B common stock.
-If you hold less than 20 shares of class B common and the reverse/forward stock split is approved by our stockholders at our Annual Meeting on April 25, 2001, you will receive cash in exchange for all your shares. - Concurrently with this offering, we are also offering \$650 million of equity security units, which will initially consist of a contract to purchase shares of our class B common stock, and a preferred security of RC Trust I, a Delaware business trust sponsored by us.
+Our board of directors and stockholders have approved a reverse/forward stock split and a reclassification of our class A and class B common stock into a single, new class of common stock.
+The effect of the reverse/forward stock split will be that, if you own less than 20 shares of either class A or class B common stock on the date of the split, you will receive cash in exchange for those shares.
+We expect that the reverse/forward stock split and reclassification will occur shortly after the closing of this offering. - Concurrently with this offering, we are also offering \$750 million of our equity security units, which will initially consist of a contract to purchase shares of our class B common stock, and a preferred security of RC Trust I, a Delaware business trust sponsored by us.
 Neither offering is conditioned on the other.

 OUR CLASS B COMMON STOCK IS LISTED ON THE NEW YORK STOCK EXCHANGE UNDER THE SYMBOL "RTNB".
-ON APRIL 23, 2001, THE LAST REPORTED SALE PRICE OF OUR CLASS B COMMON STOCK ON THE NEW YORK STOCK EXCHANGE WAS \$29.60 PER SHARE.
+ON MAY 3, 2001, THE LAST REPORTED SALE PRICE OF OUR CLASS B COMMON STOCK ON THE NEW YORK STOCK EXCHANGE WAS \$27.75 PER SHARE.

 INVESTING IN OUR CLASS B COMMON STOCK INVOLVES RISKS.
-SEE "RISK FACTORS" BEGINNING ON PAGE S-10 OF THIS PROSPECTUS SUPPLEMENT.
+SEE "RISK FACTORS" BEGINNING ON PAGE S-9 OF THIS PROSPECTUS SUPPLEMENT.